amartyasd/amartyasd.github.io/_pages/blog.md

 ---
-permalink: /
-title: "(Higher)Categorical Musings"
+layout: archive
-excerpt: "Blog"
+title: "Blog"
+permalink: /blog/
 author_profile: true
 redirect_from:
-  - /blog/
-  - /blog.html
+  - /blog
 ---

 This part of the site is currently work in progress.